-Prescription medications, such as opioid painkillers and benzodiazepines used for anxiety disorders, are highly addictive substances that can change brain chemistry over time to create an addiction if the drugs are misused.
+Prescription medications, such as opioid painkillers and benzodiazepines used for anxiety disorders, are addictive substances that can change brain chemistry over time to create an addiction if the drugs are misused.
 Generally, if the drugs are used as prescribed, people who use them do not become addicted.

-However, even low-dose benzos used over long periods of time can cause changes in the brain that result in addiction.
+However, even low-dose benzos used over long periods of time can cause changes in the brain that result in dependence.
 In addition, using these types of medicines inappropriately, such as using them more often than directed or at higher doses than prescribed can result in tolerance, or a need to continue increasing the dose to get the same level of effect.

 Because of the changes in the brain that occur, these drugs require managed detox in order to make sure that severe withdrawal problems do not occur.
 If an addiction to benzos is suspected, medical support for detox is necessary.